chenxcynthia/chenxcynthia.github.io/_pages/about.md

 <h3> about </h3>

 I'm Cynthia, a senior at Harvard studying Computer Science and Statistics.
-I'm passionate about building AI + data software and doing research in AI interpretability.
+I'm passionate about building software in AI and doing research in AI interpretability.

 Some things I've worked on:
-- Building software at [Scale AI](scale.com), [Hudson River Trading](https://www.hudsonrivertrading.com/), and [LinkedIn](linkedin.com).
+- Developing software at [Scale AI](scale.com), [Hudson River Trading](https://www.hudsonrivertrading.com/), and [LinkedIn](linkedin.com).
-- AI interpretability research, from [visualizing transformer attention patterns](/projects/attention) to [decoding sequence patterns in deep neural networks](/projects/deepexplain).
+- Conducting AI interpretability research, from [visualizing transformer attention patterns](/projects/attention) to [decoding sequence patterns in deep neural networks](/projects/deepexplain).
 - Tinkering with data as an [artistic medium](https://chenxcynthia.github.io/projects/).
 - Founding [Opportunity X](https://opportunityx.org/), a student-led nonprofit that has created research programs at 27 under-resourced schools for 2000+ middle school students nationwide.

-At Harvard, I am a [Roberts Family Technology Innovation Fellow](https://www.hbs.edu/mba/roberts-family-fellows/Pages/default.aspx), help teach a course on artistic data visualization, and enjoy organizing events to build the Harvard startup community.
+At Harvard, I am a [Roberts Family Technology Innovation Fellow](https://www.hbs.edu/mba/roberts-family-fellows/Pages/default.aspx) and a Teaching Fellow for [CS 73](https://wattenberg.github.io/cs73/), a course on generative and data-driven artwork.
+I also enjoy playing volleyball on the women's club team and organizing events within the Harvard startup community.